 - Drain and discard marinade.
 On eight metal or soaked wooden skewers, alternately thread the ham, sausage, sweet potatoes, green peppers, onion, tomatoes and pineapple.

-- Grill, covered, over medium heat or broil 4-6 in. from the heat for 8-10 minutes or until a thermometer inserted in the sausage reads 160° and vegetables are tender, turning and basting occasionally with reserved marinade.
-Yield: 8 servings.
+- Grill, covered, over medium heat or broil 4-6 in. from the heat for 8-10 minutes or until sweet potatoes are tender, turning and basting occasionally with reserved marinade.

-Originally published as Ham Kabobs in Simple & Delicious January/February 2007, p43
+Originally published as Ham Kabobs in Simple & Delicious January/February 2007